 Belmond Hotel Caruso | Best Luxury Hotels, Italy

 This former 11th-century palace boasts all the worldly luxuries anyone could desire.
 Marbled hallways lead to rooms brimming with antiques and paintings by old masters.
-Cascading down the mountain, past lemon groves and olive vines, is Ravello, the mesmerising ‘city of music’.
+Cascading down the mountain, past lemon groves and olive vines, is Ravello, the mesmerizing ‘city of music’.
 Paradise, found.

 Villa Fraulo | Book our Hotel in Ravello from the Official Website!